- You should never feel pressured by others to get a tattoo.

 Are there any reasons not to get a tattoo?

 You shouldn’t get a tattoo on a whim or on a dare or if you’re high.
 It’s important to know why you’re making this life-changing decision.
 This may seem obvious, but some teens get tattoos because of peer pressure, rather than truly wanting one.
 If your friends are pressuring you, step back and consider what you really want.
 If it turns out you don’t actually want a tattoo, your real friends will understand.
 It’s your body.
+It’s not the end of the world though if you do get a tattoo that you regret.
+There are ways that you can get rid of it, for example you could do something like this Laser tattoo removal.

 Can I get a tattoo without permission from my parent or guardian?